-UMBC's Policy on Sexual Misconduct, Sexual Harassment and Gender

-Discrimination expressly prohibits all forms of Discrimination and Harassment on the basis of sex, including pregnancy.
-Resources for pregnant, parenting and breastfeeding students are available through the University's Office of Equity and Inclusion.
-Pregnant and parenting students are encouraged to contact the Title IX Coordinator to discuss plans and ensure ongoing access to their academic program with respect to a leave of absence or return following leave related to pregnancy, delivery, adoption, breastfeeding and/or the early months of parenting.
+UMBC's Policy on Sexual Misconduct, Sexual Harassment and Gender Discrimination expressly prohibits all forms of discrimination and harassment on the basis of sex, including pregnancy.
+Resources for pregnant, parenting and breastfeeding students are available through the University's Office of Equity and Civil Rights.
+Pregnant and parenting students are encouraged to contact the Title IX Coordinator to discuss plans and ensure ongoing access to their academic program with respect to a leave of absence - returning following leave, or any other accommodation that may be needed related to pregnancy, childbirth, adoption, breastfeeding, and/or the early months of parenting.